What is Universal Credit?

 How is Universal Credit paid?

+See Universal Credit: how you're paid, on GOV.UK for payment details.
 Anyone claiming Universal Credit receives one monthly payment in arrears.
 It is paid direct into a bank account.
-For payment details, see Universal Credit: how you're paid, on GOV.UK.

 Any housing costs claimed as part of Universal Credit will be paid direct to the claimant as part of their monthly payment.
 The claimant will be responsible for paying their landlord direct.